ongr-io/SettingsBundle/Resources/doc/flash_bag.rst

     > Your post have been successfully saved!

-This functionality comes in hand, when it is not possible to use `default Symfony flash bag <http://symfony.com/doc/current/components/http_foundation/sessions.html#flash-messages>`_ , because your production environment can't support PHP sessions.
+This functionality comes in hand when it is not possible to use `default Symfony flash bag <http://symfony.com/doc/current/components/http_foundation/sessions.html#flash-messages>`_ , because your production environment can't support PHP sessions.
 Therefore, flash bag that stores messages in a cookie is needed.